defunctzombie/node-required/README.md

 },
 ```

-*opt* is an optional options object with the following defaults
+*opt* is an optional options object with the following defaults:
 ```
 {
     // if true, then missing modules will be silently ignored.